0xgh057r3c0n/ClonePhish/README.md

-# ClonePhish.py
+# ClonePhish

-`ClonePhish.py` is a Python tool for cloning websites and setting up a local phishing server.
+`ClonePhish` is a Python tool for cloning websites and setting up a local phishing server.
 It clones a specified website, modifies it to collect credentials and system information, and serves it locally to capture data from visitors.

 ## Features